Leukemia Treatment Information for Residents of West Palm Beach, FL

 If you’d like to take advantage of all that Moffitt has to offer, you needn’t allow travel concerns to get in the way of your leukemia treatment.
 We’ve partnered with several local hotels that offer comfortable accommodations at affordable rates.

 For more information about the leukemia treatment options available at Moffitt Cancer Center, call 1-888-663-3488 or complete a new patient registration form online.
-You don’t need to request a referral from your primary care physician in West Palm Beach, FL, to consult with us (although your insurance plan may require one).
+Patients who live in the West Palm Beach, FL, area can also call Moffitt Malignant Hematology & Cellular Therapy at Memorial Healthcare System at 954-265-4325 for additional information or to schedule an appointment.